jlguenego/crudity/README.md

 # Crudity

-Test server implementing a standard CRUD API with a database json file.
+Test server implementing a standard REST CRUD API.

+By default the server stores the resource in a JSON file.

 ## Install